simowaves/SWENGA_Project/README.md

 5. Setup your eclipse project (Server, Runtime, ...)
 6. Publish project to Tomcat and start Tomcat (9.0)
 7. Open Web application [here](http://localhost:8080/SwengaProjectWtf/)
+8. If there is a new database behind (or started via create-update) , this site  [here](http://localhost:8080/SwengaProjectWtf/fillTestData)  ``/fillTestData`` must be called to create the test data.
+9. To Login, click the Login Button in the upper right corner and enter one of the following credentials:  ``admin/password ``,  ``user/password ``
+9.1 Note: The website can be used to some extent as a guest without logging in
+10. You are now using WTF - WhatToFood